 I’m so grateful that my Sony Alpha A7S III has a gyro stabilization system; I can hardly believe it.

-Even without using a gimbal or stabilizer, using this software-based stabilization technique—which only a minimal number of cameras have—can produce impressive results.
+Even without using a gimbal or stabilizer, this software-based stabilization technique—which only a few cameras have—can produce impressive results.

 I love using my camera with weather-sealing lenses, so how can I not look up the weather-sealed lenses available for my A7SIII on Google?